liujip0/auth-ysws/README.md

 - Log in using your Minecraft server stats
 - Build in a vulnerability and show how to hack it to log in
 - Log in by clicking the right cat gif
-- Authly via AI that decides if you're you based on your writing tone
+- Authentication via AI that decides if you're you based on your writing tone

 Remember: The more original and creative your project is, the better!
 These are just starting points - feel free to come up with your own unique ideas!